-- 1. Click on the New button in the Beckhoff settings tab. - 2.
-The dialog for the configuration is opened. - 3.
-Enter Port and NetID.
+- In the Beckhoff settings tab, click on the New button.

+The dialog for configuration is opened.

+- 2. Enter Port and NetID.

 To edit an entry:

 - 1. Select the desired runtime system in the list. - 2.
 Click on the Edit button.